hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_rule.html.markdown

 ->**NOTE:** `query_string_parameters` is a required field when the `query_string_caching_behavior` is set to `IncludeSpecifiedQueryStrings` or `IgnoreSpecifiedQueryStrings`.

-* `compression_enabled` - (Optional) Should Frontdoor dynamically compress the content?
+* `compression_enabled` - (Optional) Should the Front Door Profile dynamically compress the content?
 Possible values include `true` or `false`.
 Defaults to `false`.

 ->**NOTE:** Content won't be compressed on AzureFrontDoor when requested content is smaller than `1 byte` or larger than `1 MB`.

-* `cache_behavior` - (Optional) `HonorOrigin` Frontdoor will always honor origin response header directive.
-If the origin directive is missing, Frontdoor will cache contents anywhere from `1` to `3` days. `OverrideAlways` the TTL value returned from your origin is overwritten with the value specified in the action.
-This behavior will only be applied if the response is cacheable. `OverrideIfOriginMissing` if no TTL value gets returned from your origin, the rule sets the TTL to the value specified in the action.
+* `cache_behavior` - (Optional) `HonorOrigin` the Front Door Profile will always honor origin response header directive.
+If the origin directive is missing, Front Door Profile will cache contents anywhere from `1` to `3` days. `OverrideAlways` the TTL value returned from your Front Door Origin is overwritten with the value specified in the action.
+This behavior will only be applied if the response is cacheable. `OverrideIfOriginMissing` if no TTL value gets returned from your Front Door Origin, the rule sets the TTL to the value specified in the action.
 This behavior will only be applied if the response is cacheable.
 Possible values include `HonorOrigin`, `OverrideAlways` or `OverrideIfOriginMissing`.
 Defaults to `HonorOrigin`.

 ---